backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Volumes.md

 - Here, the Kubernetes `local persistent volumes` help us to overcome the restriction and we **can work in a multi-node environment** with no problems.
 	- **It remembers which node was used for provisioning the volume**, thus making sure that a restarting POD always will find the data storage in the state it had left it before the reboot.
 - **Once a node has died, the data of both `hostpath` and `local persitent` volumes of that node are lost.**
+	- So the main advantage of local persistent volumes over hostpath is that they schedule pods to the right nodes in a multinode cluster.
+	- *If we are working with a single node k8s cluster then its best to use hostpath over local persistent volume*.

-> [!note]- If we use `hostPath` with glusterfs mount then no need to care about pod rescheduling, wherever pod get reschedule it will get updated data due to glusterfs replication.
+> [!important] If we use `hostPath` with glusterfs mount then no need to care about pod rescheduling, wherever pod get reschedule it will get updated data due to glusterfs replication.

 - *Both use local disks of the machine*.

 > [!caution]- Although `hostPath` is easy it should not be used in production.

-- **To use local pv, we must first define the storage class**:
+- **To use local persistent volume, we must first define the storage class**:
 ```yaml
 kind: StorageClass
 apiVersion: storage.k8s.io/v1